Interstate 278: Gowanus Expressway

 After the Verrazzano-Narrows Bridge, I-278 continues into Brooklyn on the Gowanus Expressway.
 Immediately after the bridge, the freeway comes to an eastbound exit and westbound entrance for the Belt Parkway.
 After this, a full interchange serves 92nd Street at which point I-278 becomes a single-level six-lane freeway.
-Soon after, one of the eastbound lanes becomes an HOV lane, continuing east to the Hugh L. Carey Tunnel. restricted to buses, carpools, and vehicles with three or more occupants.
+Soon after, one of the eastbound lanes becomes an HOV lane, continuing east to the Brooklyn-Battery Tunnel. restricted to buses, carpools, and vehicles with three or more occupants.
 On weekdays, this HOV lane carries eastbound traffic in the morning and westbound traffic in the afternoon.
 The lane is closed at other times, including certain New York City government holidays.

 The Gowanus Expressway continues northeast into urban residential neighborhoods and reaches an eastbound interchange at Fort Hamilton Parkway and a westbound interchange at 86th Street.
 Turning more to the north, I-278 comes to a partial interchange at 65th Street, with an exit eastbound and entrance eastbound.
 The road curves northwest at this point and comes to a directional interchange providing access to 3rd Avenue and the Belt Parkway.
 The Gowanus Expressway turns northeast again at the interchange with Belt Parkway, and it continues along an elevated alignment above Third Avenue, running through urban residential and commercial areas.
-Along this viaduct, I-278 has interchanges with 38th Street/39th Street and the western terminus of NY 27 (Prospect Expressway).
+Along this viaduct, I-278 has interchanges with 38th Street/39th Street and the Prospect Expressway (NY 27).

-After the NY 27 interchange, the freeway widens to eight lanes and heads north, coming to an interchange with the Brooklyn–Battery Tunnel approach (officially the Hugh L. Carey Tunnel, I-478), with the exit ramps splitting from the median of I-278.
+After the interchange with the Prospect Expressway (NY 27), the freeway widens to eight lanes and heads north, coming to an interchange with the Brooklyn–Battery Tunnel approach (officially the Hugh L. Carey Tunnel, I-478), with the exit ramps splitting from the median of I-278.
 Westbound access to the tunnel is provided by the Hamilton Avenue exit.
 In this area, the freeway passes over the Gowanus Canal, an extremely polluted canal that was once used for shipping.
 The site has been designated a Superfund site by the Environmental Protection Agency.